Patrolman Dale Dewain Claxton

 Dale Dewain Claxton

-Patrolman Dale Claxton was shot 18 times and killed after stopping a tanker truck that had been stolen.
-Before Patrolman Claxton exited his patrol car one of the three suspects in the vehicle opened fire on him with a fully automatic rifle, striking him 18 times.
+He had located the vehicle on County Road 27 and stopped it at the McElmo Creek bridge.
+Before Patrolman Claxton exited his patrol car one of the three suspects in the vehicle opened fire on him with a fully automatic rifle, shooting him 18 times.

 The suspects then fled but were pursued by other officers.
-During an intense gun battle, two deputies from the Montezuma County Sheriff's Department were shot and wounded.
+During an intense gun battle, two deputies from the Montezuma County Sheriff's Office were shot and wounded.
 The suspects stole another pickup truck before escaping into a canyon-filled portion of the state.

 The National Guard and over 500 officers from four states assisted in the search for the suspects.
-One of the suspects was found dead from a gunshot wound to the head in early June 1998 after wounding a San Juan County sheriff's deputy.
+One of the suspects was found dead from a gunshot wound to the head in early June 1998 after wounding a San Juan County Sheriff's Office deputy.
 A second suspect's skeletal remains were found in November 1999.
 The third suspect's remains were found in Utah in June 2007.

-One of his sons later became a police officer with the Cortez Police Department, and the badge number Lobo 11 was retired permanently.
+One of his sons later became a police officer with the Cortez Police Department and the badge number Lobo 11 was retired permanently.

 Bio